nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ---

 RealEstatePro is a desktop app for managing contacts, optimized for real estate agents to manage their client's contacts and sales of HDB properties.
+The app also includes various tools which aims to help agents in their work.

 # Reference